+Beryll: History

-According to the brand, its products have been worn by celebrities like Angelina Jolie, Brad Pitt, David LaChapelle, Drew Barrymore, Lenny Kravitz, Katie Holmes, Kevin Dillon, Steven Tyler, Robert De Niro, Kim Basinger, Nicolas Cage and others.
+Prior to its relaunch as a luxury ready-to-wear brand, +Beryll was recognized for its handcrafted eyewear collections.
+During this period, the brand's sunglasses were worn by celebrities like Angelina Jolie, Brad Pitt, David LaChapelle, Drew Barrymore, Lenny Kravitz, Katie Holmes, Kevin Dillon, Steven Tyler, Robert De Niro, Kim Basinger, Nicolas Cage and others.
 Kristin Cavallari wore the Beryll "Air" sunglasses on The Hills Season 6 Ep.1.
 Other sunglasses have been worn by Sarah Jessica Parker, Anna Pacquin, Sharon Stone, and Demi Moore.